Twenty five years ago, I was a young, bright-eyed, hopeful 22-year-old with the future laid out clearly in front of me. Until, suddenly, it wasn’t.

-Those were early days of technology; accessibility technology was is in its infancy.
+Those were early days of technology; accessibility technology was in its infancy.
 I learned how to read and write Braille and use assistive technology – the uphill trudge was tough, especially because I didn’t yet have access to mobile phones or email, and my world still remained bereft of all those old friends who had been a part of my life for years.

 It wasn’t until 2007 that I had my first introduction to the PC and screen reader.

 With the help of an older friend who is visually impaired, who I met through an organisation for the blind, I learned the basics of how to use applications, and signed up to my first list for the visually impaired.
 I felt relieved, even liberated, to have found a whole new virtual community.

 At the same time, slowly but surely, I also made my way back into the world of non-disabled folks, by learning about virtual communication and the various media that made it possible.
 Facebook was where a lot of my lost friends waited for me.

 Some of my friends from both school and college, who knew about my progress with technology, gently nudged me towards making my virtual identity known.
 The speed at which things happened soon after my Facebook account was created, felt like a dam had burst.
 A whole lot of friends who I had completely lost touch with suddenly reappeared in my life.
 Some stuck to virtual communication only, while others reached out and spoke with me on the phone.

 Soon, meetings were planned and I was reintroduced to my school friends after close to ten years.
 While I was loved and included as a part of the group, I still stood apart in my disability.

 More recently, I met with friends from college at a reunion to mark 25 years of our graduation.
 I felt cocooned in the fierce love and admiration I received from them.
 I knew I was a survivor and a role model in their midst.
 Then why the flutter of unrest within me?
 Why the angst?